-37.8.1.3.4 AP ID assignment
+37.8.1.3.2.1 AP ID assignment

-A UHR AP shall follow the rules defined in this subclause additionally to the rules defined in 37.8.1.3 (MAPC agreement negotiation) to assign an AP ID to another AP with which it establishes a MAPC agreement.
+[CID3781] When an AP participates in a MAPC negotiation to establish new MAPC agreement(s) as defined in 37.8.1.3.2 (MAPC agreement establishment), the AP shall additionally follow the rules defined in this subclause to assign an AP ID to a peer AP with which the AP establishes a MAPC agreement.

 The AP ID is as described in 9.4.1.8 (AID field).

-The AP ID value shall not be assigned by the AP or by its affiliated MLD to any other STA.
+The same AP ID value shall not be assigned by the AP or by its affiliated MLD to any other STA.

-NOTE— STA is an associated non-AP STA, an unassociated non-AP STA that has been allocated a (Ranging session Identifier) RSID, or any other coordinated AP), or a non-AP MLD that is associated with the AP MLD.
+NOTE— The STA is an associated non-AP STA, an unassociated non-AP STA that has been allocated a (Ranging session Identifier) RSID, any other coordinated AP, or a non-AP MLD that is associated with the AP MLD.

-The AP ID value shall not be assigned by any other AP within the same multiple BSSID set to any other STA.
+The same AP ID value shall not be assigned by any other AP within the same multiple BSSID set to any other STA.

 The AP ID value shall not be assigned by any other AP MLD that has any affiliated AP within the same multiple BSSID set to any other non-AP MLD.

 The AP ID value shall be greater than 2n where n the value carried in the MBSSID Indicator (n) field of the Multiple BSSID element if the AP belongs to a multiple BSSID set.

+To assign an AP ID to another AP, an AP shall include the AP ID field in a MAPC element (see 9.4.2.aa3 (MAPC element)).